MEAN-Script-Org/Autowise-Loan-Tracker/README.md

 Modal that once completed, creates a loan in the system.

-> Loans will be automatically assigned to customers **once a customer creates an account with matching full name (they must be EXACT, case and empty spaces included) and DOB of an EXISITING purchaser or copurchaser's name and DOB buyers order.** The Loan-User match does **not** take the customer's driver's license number into consideration, although this may easily be implemented in *loans.crud.js*.
+> Loans will be automatically assigned to customers **once a customer creates an account with EXACT full name (case and empty spaces included) and DOB of an EXISITING purchaser or copurchaser's name and DOB in a buyers order.** The Loan-User match does **not** take the customer's driver's license number into consideration, although this may easily be implemented in *loans.crud.js*.

 #### Modifying Loans